-- 1. Look for any obstructions around the slide out room both interior and exterior. - 2.
-Locate the slide out switch and hold in the "IN" position until the room is in and comes to a
+1. Look for any obstructions around the slide out room both interior and exterior.

-- stop.
+- 2. Locate the slide out switch and hold in the "IN" position until the room is in and comes to a stop.
 Release the switch. - 3.
-Replace the travel locks (aluminum rods) to their original position--one on each side of the slide out room. - 4.
+If the slide-out room is equipped with travel lock(s), replace/lock the travel lock(s). - 4.
 Raise the stabilizer jacks. - 5.
 Now the slide out room is ready for travel.